YusukeSano/iterm2-theme-generator/README.md

 python generate.py --light [light_theme_file.json] --dark [dark_theme_file.json]
 ```

+> [!IMPORTANT]
-Note: Themes with both light and dark modes are only available in iTerm2@3.5 (beta) or later versions.
+> Themes with both light and dark modes are only available in iTerm2@3.5 or later versions.

 ## Arguments